Overview

 Diet

-• Diets to cause disease remission: Specialised liquid formula diets (‘elemental’ or ‘polymeric’ diets) are used to treat Crohn’s disease, especially in children where maintaining growth and weight is very important.
-They can also be used in highly dedicated adults or where steroids need to be avoided.
-It involves taking a prescribed liquid diet to meet your nutritional needs and excludes other food/drinks except water for up to 8 weeks.
+• Diets for disease remission.
+Specialised liquid formula diets are used to treat Crohn’s disease.
+They are called either ‘elemental or ‘polymeric’ diets.
+These are usually used in children where maintaining growth and weight is critical.
+They are also used in adults who have the willpower to change their diet or where steroids need to be avoided.
+This involves taking a prescribed liquid diet to meet your nutritional needs.
+The diet excludes all other food/drinks except water for up to 8 weeks.
+It can be challenging to do.
 These diets rest the bowel, reduce inflammation, reduce symptoms and improve nourishment.

-• Functional bowel symptoms: Some peoples have functional bowel symptoms (IBS) alongside IBD and may benefit from avoidance of specific dietary triggers to manage symptoms.
-Please ask your IBD team to refer you to a gastroenterology dietitian.
+• Functional bowel symptoms.
+Some people have Irritable bowel syndrome (IBS), alongside IBD.
+This is when symptoms continue but there is no inflammation in the bowel.
+When this happens avoidance of specific dietary triggers may help to manage symptoms.
+Ask your IBD team for a referral to a gastroenterology dietitian.

-• Unintentional weight loss: Speak to your IBD team to refer you to a gastroenterology dietitian if you are concerned that you are unintentionally losing weight.
+• Unintentional weight loss.
+Speak to your IBD team to refer you to a gastroenterology dietitian if you are losing weight.

-• Probiotics: There is currently no compelling evidence for a beneficial effect of probiotic preparations.
+• Probiotics.
+There is currently no strong evidence for a beneficial effect of probiotic preparations.

 Medicines

-• Antibiotics (e.g. metronidazole): These are used either by reducing the bacteria, which ‘drive’ the inflammation, or to treat abscesses.
+• Antibiotics (e.g. metronidazole).
+Used to treat abscesses or to reduce the bacteria which ‘drive’ the inflammation.
 They are not used for long-term treatment.

-• Steroids: These are much stronger drugs used to suppress inflammation when the symptoms are more severe.
-Steroids are very effective (about 8 out of 10 patients have a good response).
+• Steroids.
+Taken as tablets.
+They are stronger medications to suppress inflammation when the symptoms are more severe.
+They are often used as a first line therapy.
+Steroids are very effective (about 8 out of 10 people have a good response).
 Some can have side effects such as weight gain, insomnia, infection and acne.
-Prolonged use can result in thinning of the bones.
-A steroid called budesonide has far fewer side effects that the standard steroids, such as prednisolone.
-Steroids are only used as a short-term measure (e.g. 3 months) to achieve remission.
+Prolonged use can result in bone weakening.
+A steroid called budesonide is now being used as it has less side effects than other steroids.
+Steroids are only used as a short-term treatment (e.g. 3 months) to establish remission.

-• Biologics: The use of biologics has become more common as evidence increases about their benefits and safety.
-Examples include infliximab, adalimumab and Golimumab.
-They are given by regular intravenous drip or injection under the skin.
-These treatments are very effective but can also have side effects, especially increased rates of infection and allergic reactions, so they are usually reserved for people with moderate to severe disease, or when other medicines have not worked.
-They need to be used under care of hospital specialists and it is important that you discuss any concerns or questions with your healthcare team.
+• Biologics.
+Contain active substances.
+They can be used over longer time periods.
+Examples include infliximab, adalimumab, vedolizumab and golimumab.
+They are administered every 2 to 8 weeks by regular intravenous drip or injection under the skin.
+These treatments are very effective but can also induce side effects.
+Examples of these include increased rates of infection, joint pain and allergic reactions.
+Biologics are usually reserved for people with moderate to severe Crohn’s disease.
+Or prescribed when other treatments have not worked.
+This is because they affect the immune system.
+Hospital specialists must administer them.
+It is important that you discuss any concerns or questions with your IBD team.

 Surgery

-• Stoma surgery: Many people presume that surgery for Crohn’s disease means having a permanent stoma bag.
-In fact, stomas (ileostomy or colostomy) will often be temporary.
-After a section of affected bowel has been removed, a very delicate join (or ‘anastomosis’) is made between the unaffected ends of the bowel.
+• Stoma surgery.
+Contrary to what many people believe, a stoma will often be temporary.
+A segment of the diseased bowel is removed.
+Then a very delicate join called an anastomosis is made between the ends of the bowel.
 To protect this join while it heals, the surgeon will then create a temporary stoma.
 It is then taken away at a second, smaller operation a few months later.
-This happens more when someone is under-weight or taking steroids, which reduce the ability of body tissues to heal.
+A colostomy is where the end stoma is formed from the large bowel.
+An ileostomy is when the stoma is formed from the small bowel.
+This is more common when someone is under-weight or taking steroids.
+Both of these situations reduce the ability of body tissues to heal.

 Support